MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-host-migration.md

 ---
 title: Flowchart - Handle host migration
 author: KevinAsgari
-description: Xbox Live multiplayer manager flowchart - handle host migration. ms.assetid: fdd59a9b-4c84-4a5d-b4b7-f899c08c615f ms.author: kevinasg ms.date: 04/04/2017
+description: Flowcharts of handling a host migration when the host of a multiplayer game disconnects. ms.assetid: fdd59a9b-4c84-4a5d-b4b7-f899c08c615f ms.author: kevinasg ms.date: 04/04/2017